 For the latest advice and updates from the Department of Health, visit: https://www.health.gov.au/initiatives-and-programs/covid-19-vaccines

-The Respiratory Clinic has a separate entrance.
-Anyone who has a fever, cough, sore throat, runny nose, shortness of breath or sudden loss of taste or smell should go to this entrance.
-Nurses may direct you to the Respiratory Clinic after screening when you arrive.
-You will be asked to wear a mask while waiting at the Respiratory Clinic.
+The Respiratory Clinic is located in the old Winnunga building and does PCR testing for COVID-19.
+Anyone who has a fever, cough, sore throat, runny nose, shortness of breath or loss of taste or smell should go directly to this entrance.
+If you require testing because of recent exposure to COVID-19, please also go directly to the Respiratory Clinic.

-Winnunga doctors can still do telephone consultations.
-To organise a telephone consultation please call Winnunga on 6284 6222.
+If you cannot attend Winnunga in person our doctors can do telephone consultations.
+To organise a telephone consultation call Winnunga on 6284 6222.

 Winnunga is providing rapid antigen tests (RATs) to eligible Aboriginal and/or Torres Strait Islander clients

 Winnunga can provide Aboriginal and/or Torres Strait Islander clients and families with rapid antigen tests if you are having difficulty accessing them.

 If you have a positive RAT test at home please notify Winnunga nurses by calling 6284 6222.
 You may need a PCR test to confirm the result if you are eligible for early treatment, which must be given in the first 5 days.
 This is particularly important for people who are immunocompromised, have chronic conditions or are not fully vaccinated.